openmrs/openmrs-contrib-openapi-maven-plugin/README.md

 ## Development Quick Start

-If you have multiple versions of Java, make sure to use the right one.
+If you have multiple versions of Java, make sure to use the right one (21) to build this repo.
+Note that this module should work with target modules built with different java versions.

 ```bash
 export JAVA_HOME=/path/to/jdk-21